-ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor
+ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor2

-WILLIAM N. TURPIN, Professor, The Scheuer Family Chair of Humanities
+WILLIAM N. TURPIN, Professor, The Scheuer Family Chair of Humanities, Chair of Classics

 VARUN KHANNA, Visiting Assistant Professor

 2Absent on leave Spring 2023